rajm688/git-profile/readme.md

 ## About

-- MERN Stack Developer from Tamil Nadu, India
+- MEVN Stack Developer from Tamil Nadu, India
 - Bachelor of Engineering in Electronics and Communication
 - Currently working on my projects